AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/msal-guard.md

 - Making sure the `MsalRedirectComponent` is bootstrapped
 - Optionally: adding `MsalGuard` to all the rest of your routes if you want all your routes protected

-See our [Angular 11 sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/msal-lts/samples/msal-angular-v2-samples/angular11-sample-app/src/app/app-routing.module.ts) uses the `HashLocationStrategy` and demonstrates how to protect routes with `MsalGuard`.
+See our [older MSAL Angular v2 Angular 11 sample](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/msal-lts/samples/msal-angular-v2-samples/angular11-sample-app/src/app/app-routing.module.ts), which uses the `HashLocationStrategy` and demonstrates how to protect routes with `MsalGuard`.

 ## Changes from msal-angular v1 to v2